Dyspareunia: understanding and treating pain during intercourse

 Treatment depends on the origin of the pain.
 There are many causes, and the first thing to do is toidentify them.

-If your pain persists and becomes systematic, it's important to consult your doctor.
+If your pain persists and becomes systematic, it's important to consult a specialist.
 Despite what you might think, pain is not normal.
-The disease can cause both psychological and physical pain.
+The condition can cause both psychological and physical pain.

 How to recognize dyspareunia?

-It is characterized by discomfort during or after intercourse.
+Dyspareunia is characterized by discomfort during or after intercourse.
 Sometimes the pain is so intense that penetration is simply prevented.
-Secondary dyspareunia occurs when pain is only localized at the entrance to the vagina, and primary dyspareunia when pain is deeper.
+Secondary dyspareunia occurs when the pain is only localized at the vaginal entrance, and primary dyspareunia when the pain is deeper.

 How can dyspareunia be treated naturally?

-Treatments are available to relieve symptoms.
+There are a number of treatments available to relieve symptoms.
 The treatment chosen will depend on the cause of the dyspareunia.
-For example, there are more natural treatments based on psychotherapy or sex therapy if the causes are psychological.
-For physical causes, physiotherapy or drug treatments are more appropriate.
+There are, for example, more natural treatments based on psychotherapy or sex therapy if the causes are psychological.
+For physical origins, physiotherapy or medicated treatments depending on the origin will be more suitable.

 You may also like :